superkabuki/scte35/README.md

 threefive continued.
 SCTE-35 for the People.
-# Now with Super Advanced Error Detection Stuff.
+# Now with Super Advanced Error Detection and Stuff.
 * Does not generate Fatal errors, it won't break your process.
 * Displays what is in error and how to correct it.
 * Works in the cli